 Site Location: The contamination area is located at the intersection of 45th Street North and Rock Road in Wichita.
-The legal location is the NW of Section 29 Township 26 South Range 2 East, Sedgwick County.
+The legal location is the NW NW of Section 29 Township 26 South Range 2 East, Sedgwick County.

-Impact/Immediacy: This site is very low immediacy.
+Impact/Immediacy: This site has very low immediacy.
 The chloride intrusion affects a groundwater aquifer that is a meager volume.
 Housing development in the area could see a rise in water well installation for domestic and heating/cooling systems.

-Site Description: The site is located in NE Wichita and is bordered by Elk Creek Addition in Bel Aire to the northwest, Sawmill Creek in Wichita directly north, and Willowbend golf course to the south.
+Site Description: The site is located in northeast Wichita and is bordered by Elk Creek Addition in Bel Aire to the northwest, Sawmill Creek in Wichita directly north, and Willowbend Golf Course to the south.
 The topsoil is hard clay (Wellington formation).
 The underlying aquifer is a thin, low-volume zone in clay and shale that is directly affected by precipitation.

-Unusual problems: A portion of the chlorides is natural and cannot readily be remediated.
+Unusual problems: A portion of the chlorides are natural and cannot readily be remediated.
 The aquifer is low volume and difficult to clean up.
-The total depth of the monitor well is 19 feet, and it continuously pumps off after one volume of water is removed.
+The total depth of the monitoring well is 19 feet and it continuously pumps off after one volume of water is removed.
 The urban setting logistically makes remediation difficult.
 Continued residential development could see increased use of groundwater in the area.

-Status of Project: The water sample collected in 2022 tested 2,450 mg/L chlorides, one of the lowest values measured since 1995 when KCC took the site over from KDHE.
+Status of Project: The water sample collected during 2022 tested 2,450 mg/L chlorides, one of the lowest values measured since 1995 when KCC took the site over from KDHE.
+In 2023, MW-1 tested 4,696 mg/L, nearly twice as high as last year.
 The change in chlorides fluctuates as this is a perched water table in the Wellington shale and is influenced by rainfall.
-In addition, the area around the monitoring well is overgrown, and the property is currently not maintained.
+Most of the state of Kansas during 2023 experienced an extreme drought, which may affect these higher chloride levels.
+With limited amounts of fresh water from precipitation to dilute the local mineralization and the low permeability of the shale, drought could be the reason for this uptick in chlorides.

 Recommendations for Future Work: A water sample from the monitoring well tested by the Kansas Geological Survey for a bromide/chloride ratio test could see where this falls in the range of oilfield brine.
-Sampling the well at the business at the corner of 45th or other local wells would help KCC check the water quality in a larger scope.
-If deeper zones indicate chloride values less than 250 mg/L and a bromide/chloride test shows a mixing of natural and oil field brines, KCC would close this site out.
+Sampling the well at the business at the corner of 45th Street or other local wells would help KCC check the water quality over the larger area.
+If deeper zones indicate chloride values less than 250 mg/L and a bromide/chloride test shows a mixing of natural and oil field brines, KCC will close this site.
 With no information regarding this monitoring well, KCC believes it was installed due to a release before 1995 when KCC took over the site.
-Geoprobing the surrounding location could also show the local lithology and contamination surrounding the single monitoring well.